TAj-src/piBayCom/README.md

   * Power it remotely (you could re-wire the TXD pin in the cable to do this, leaving this diode.
 It depends on the hardware variant you have)
   * Make a 5v to 3v3 resistor divider on the modem TX pin to the Pi.
 TCM3105 is 5v, Pi is 3v3.

-(you will need the Linux kernel headers for the Pi you are using - sudo apt install raspberrypi-kernel-headers)
+(You will need the Linux kernel headers for the Pi you are using - sudo apt install raspberrypi-kernel-headers)

 to compile, type